Last updated on October 1, 2022

 This often leads to overly long surveys which customers hate.
 In many cases, the results are still disappointing.
 The data and analytics arrive too late to have any proper value.
 The management feels they “knew this already” as it can take the research agency as long as 3 months to find the target group to interview, do the study and report the results.

 Luckily there are more and more success stories in this field as well: companies who manage to ask the right question in the right place at the right time, not to burden customers with the surveys too much and who have a consistent method for analyzing the data, extracting the insights and close the customer feedback loop by acting on feedback.

 So that being said…

 To start with, you should understand the purpose and targets of collecting the feedback.
 Asking customer feedback is the very first step on the way to building a successful relationship between the customers and the brand.

 Continuously collecting customer feedback will help you to identify customers who’re at risk of leaving and stop reoccurring problems.

 Also, happy customers are the best brand advocates you might ever have.
 And, as you might guess, unhappy customers could be the worst.
 According to the statistics, one happy customer will share their positive customer experience with 9 people.
 Unfortunately, the unhappy customers are even more likely to share their experiences: on average, an unhappy customer shares their bad experience with 16 people.

 Before you start collecting customer feedback, make sure you know exactly:

 what part of customer experience you want to improve

 how are you going to use the data

 which channel works when communicating with your customers

-All three aspects are important for implementing a successful customer experience feedback collection strategy.
+All three aspects are important for implementing a successful customer experience customer insight strategy